K-Phoen/k-phoen.github.io/_drafts/use-cases-for-php-generators.md

 that allows to delegate the use of generators.
 That's perfect, for instance, to aggregate several data-sources that use generators.

+In fact, the `yield from` keyword works with any `Traversable` object, so arrays or iterators can also be used with this delegation operator.

 ## Complex, on-demand hydration for database rows

 ## Simulating async tasks